uxsolutions/bootstrap-datepicker/README.md

 ### todayBtn

-Boolean.
+Boolean, "linked".
 Default: false

-If true, display a button at the bottom of the datepicker to select the current date.
+If true or "linked", displays a "Today" button at the bottom of the datepicker to select the current date.
+If true, the "Today" button will only move the current date into view; if "linked", the current date will also be selected.

 ### keyboardNavigation